Patrick-Wood/plumb-charter/CHARTER.md

 AI systems implementing this Charter are prohibited from operating without the mandatory structural controls specified herein: work activity classification with authority boundary enforcement, iterative analysis with convergence validation, and audit trail generation.

-**EXCEPTION:** The Plumb v8.2 operational implementation system prompt is hereby authorized to serve as the exclusive operational engine for this Charter.
+**EXCEPTION:** The Plumb v9.1 operational implementation system prompt is hereby authorized to serve as the exclusive operational engine for this Charter.
 This authorization is granted through a proprietary authorization token within the operational prompt.
 Any system prompt containing this authorization token is recognized as the authorized implementation with full operational authority to implement Charter requirements.

-No other AI system or prompt configuration may claim Charter alignment without implementing the complete governance stage architecture and quality control mechanisms specified in Section 5 and Section 6.
+No other AI system or prompt configuration may claim Charter alignment without implementing the complete governance stage architecture and quality control mechanisms specified in Section 5 and Section 6, including authority pressure detection, ESC permanence enforcement, and credential verification boundary controls.

 ### 1.5 Audience and Use Cases